 Now we’re finished here and we’ll add that scan_wifi_passwords string to the strings resource.
 The item in the ListView shall say “Scan Wifi Passwords”, and that’s what we’re going to type in there.

 The activity will have a header label, which we will call “Wifi Passwords”.
 We’ll also add this in the strings.xml and call it title_wifi.
 Now the last thing we need to do is to navigate to the AndroidManifest.xml and actually add the activity there.
 That’s it.
 Let’s build the project and deploy it on our android device!

 So here we are.
 The example app is up and running and we’re ready to try out the password scanner.
 What I’ve got here is the information on the bottom of a router, and I’ll just scan the network key from the label.
 Let’s place the password in the cutout and here we go.
 Works great – no typing necessary!

-This was just a short demo on how easy it is to build a custom usecase with our sdk.
-If you want try it out in an actual Wifi Scanner app with this demo included have a look at the Wifi Eye repo on github.
+This was just a short demo of how easy it is to build a custom use case with our SDK.
+If you want to try it out in an actual Wifi Scanner app with this demo included having a look at the Wifi Eye repo on GitHub.

 If you’ve read this and you’re curious about the Anyline SDK, go ahead: download it and try it out for free!
 And most important: if you like, give us feedback on the process!